 Also, note that our work is also related to the area of de-anonymization, where an attacker tries to correlate information obtained in different contexts to learn more about the identity of a victim.

-Narayanan and Shmatikov showed that by combining data with background knowledge, an attacker is capable of identifying a user [27].
-They applied their technique with the Internet movie database as background knowledge and the Netflix prize dataset as an anonymized dataset, and were indeed able to recognizes users.
-Recently, the two researchers applied a similar technique to social networks and showed that the network topology in these networks can be used to re-identify users [28].

-The freshest contribution on this topic is the paper of Wondracek et al. [33] in which the authors introduced a novel technique based on social network groups as well as some traditional browser historystealing tactics to reveal the identity of users.
-They based their empirical measurements on the Xing network and their analysis suggested that about 42% of the users that use groups can be uniquely identified.
+Narayanan and Shmatikov showed that by combining data with background knowledge, an attacker is capable of identifying a user [34].
+They applied their technique to the Internet movie database (IMDb) as background knowledge and the Netflix prize dataset as an anonymized dataset, and were indeed able to recognizes users.
+Furthermore, the two researchers applied a similar technique to social networks and showed that the network topology in these networks can be used to re-identify users [35].
+Recently, Wondracek et al. [36] introduced a novel technique based on social network groups as well as some traditional browser history-stealing tactics to reveal the actual identity of users.
+They based their empirical measurements on the XING network, and their analysis suggested that about 42% of the users that use groups can be uniquely identified.

 In this paper, we continue this line of work and show that an attacker can cross-correlate information between different social networking sites in an automated way.
 The collected information reveals the different online identities of a person, sometimes uncovering "secret" profiles.
-In comparison to existing work, the impact of our work is far greater as we show that we can automatically collect and correlate information for thousands of Internet users.